pixelfed/docs/master/installation.md

 :::

 ::: tip
-You can install pixelfed using Git or Composer.
+You can install Pixelfed using Git or Composer.
 Using the composer method is recommended, its easier to install and update.
 :::

 ## Download Source via Git